pratikiiitv/pratikiiitv.github.io/index.md

-## Journey so far
+## Short Bio
-I received B.E. in ECE from Gujarat University followed by MTech in ICT and PhD from DAIICT.
+I received B.E. in ECE (2003) from Gujarat University followed by MTech in ICT (2005) and PhD (2011) from DAIICT.
 During my PhD, I have explored some aspects of curve reconstruction in Riemannian manifolds.
 I joined IIIT Vadodara as an Assistant Professor in July 2013.

 ## Interests
 - Signal Processing, AI/ ML